AnthonySteele/anthonysteele.github.io/README.md

-##
+# Anthony Steele's writings

-This is the repo for some tech wrirings hosted at [AnthonySteele.Co.uk(http://www.anthonysteele.co.uk/)
+This is the repo for some tech writings hosted at [AnthonySteele.Co.uk](http://www.anthonysteele.co.uk/)

 ## Welcome to GitHub Pages